Yairderry/DarkWebScraping/README.md

 ### An omni-search bar to the platform

-_You can search by title, content or the author._
+_You can search by title, content or the author and you can filter pastes by tags associated with each paste._

 ### Docker compose